 #5 RevXtreme Indoor Spinning Bike

-Proving you don’t need to spend silly money to get yourself a decent home spin bike, you’ll want to take a look at the RevXtreme.
+Proving you don’t need to spend silly money to get yourself a decent home spin bike, you’ll want to take a look at the RevXtreme (Amazon).
 This thing is heavy – in a good way.
 It’s study as hell and feels like the ones in a proper spin class.

 It’s got a beast of a 22kg fly wheel which is driven with crank chain system, for a close feel to cycling on a road.